ruthran-c/ruthran-c.github.io/_drafts/learning/2024-02-20-matching-between-distributions.md

-The capability to quantify the disparity between a **distribution P** and a reference **distribution Q** has many useful applications across machine learning and data science.
+The capability to quantify the disparity between a **distribution P** and a reference **distribution Q** has many useful applications across machine learning and data science:

 1. Categorical and numerical data drift in ML models.
-2. The **_matching_** of the template to the actual scheduled appointments.
+2. The **_matching_** of a real data distribution with a reference (scheduling templates).
+3. Information loss when replacing real data with a statistical approximation (normal distribution).

 ## References